13protons/console-hijack/README.md

 ## Installation

 > NOTE: This module is still under development!
-Look for a v0.1.0 release for a full feature implementation!
+Use in production at your own risk!
+> All features for writeable streams came with v0.1.0.
+> Targeting v0.2.0 for full readable implementation

 ```
 npm install broswer-streams